 What You’ll Find Here

-Through bi-weekly blog posts, you’ll learn how social anxiety really works and what small changes you can make in your life to discard your anxiety.
+Through the blog, you’ll learn how social anxiety really works and what small but significant changes you can make in your life to start overcoming your anxiety.
 Every blog post will have action steps for you to take designed to help you practice the skills needed to overcome social anxiety.

-In addition to bi-weekly action steps, you can also participate in challenges to help you implement the strategies into your daily life.
+In addition to blog post action steps, you can also take part in challenges to help add the best strategies into your daily life.

 Here are 3 of my most shared articles: